Cancer of the larynx

 • The T stage is given as a number from 1-4 –Small tumours confined to one part of the larynx are described as T1 tumours and large tumours that have grown into tissues outside the larynx are described as T4.

-• The N stage is given as a number from 0-3 –N0 means the lymph nodes are not affected, whereas stages N2 to N3 mean that one or more lymph nodes are affected.
+• The N stage is given as a number from 0-3 –N0 means the lymph nodes are not affected, whereas stages N2 to N3 mean that 1 or more lymph nodes are affected.

 • The M stage is given as either M0 or M1 –M0 means the cancer has not spread to other parts of the body and M1 means that it has.

-You can read more about the stages and grades of laryngeal cancer on the Cancer Research UK website.
+Cancer Research UK has more information about the stages and grades of laryngeal cancer

 Treatment